MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 - If you later need to adjust the port ranges to improve user experience, the port ranges can't overlap and should be adjacent to each other.

 ## Step 4.
-Implment QoS settings
+Implement QoS settings

 Implement QoS setting for clients and network devices, and determine how you want to handle media traffic for meetings.

-- For information on setting client device port ranges and markings, see [Implment QoS in Teams clients](QoS-in-Teams-clients.md).
+- For information on setting client device port ranges and markings, see [Implement QoS in Teams clients](QoS-in-Teams-clients.md).

 - For information on implementing QoS for routers, see your manufacturer's documentation.